 However, had we wanted to visit some more of the sights, we still could have done that with Otis, especially if we timed our visits with his naps.
 I just wouldn’t recommend trying to cram too much in – just one or two things per day is enough.
-For more ideas of things to do in Barcelona, see this post, Barcelona Favourites, or explore the Visit Barcelona website.
+For more ideas of things to do in Barcelona, see this post, Handpicked City Guide: What to do in Barcelona , or explore the Visit Barcelona website.

 This time, this is what we did:

 Montjuic is a big hill in central Barcelona overlooking the city.
 It’s home to all sorts of things to see and do, from the Montjuic Castle to the Olympic village, to a whole host of museums.
 On this visit, I heard about a cactus garden on Montjuic that I’d never been to before.
 It’s called Mossen Costs I Llobera garden and is a stunning display of cacti with gorgeous views out to sea.
 The gardens are close to the teleferico stop, so we combined the two, visiting the gardens and then taking the teleferico down to the beach.
 I’m not a huge fan of heights so the teleferico was somewhat hair-raising, especially with Otis on my lap, but it’s definitely worth it for the views.
 I think they’re likely the best in Barcelona.
 We also had a picnic on the hill.